dstroma/datetimex-quickie/README.md

 There are some other similar modules on CPAN such as DateTimeX::Auto, DateTimeX::Easy, and DateTime::Format::DateParse.

+Unlike these other modules, this one can be used on subclasses of DateTime (or even a completely different class with a DateTime-like interface) and will return objects already blessed into the correct class.
+See the EXPORTING section below for more information on that.

 # EXPORTING

 By default this module exports the create() method to the DateTime package.
-You can specify that this module exports its create method to a different namspace instead of to DateTime by passing arguments to its import method via
+You can specify that this module exports its create method to a different namspace, and it will return objects blessed into the correct class, for example:
-use:

-        use DateTimeX::Create (export_to => 'My::DateTime');
+        use DateTimeX::Create (export_to => 'DateTime::Moonpig');
-        My::DateTime->create(...);                     # returns My::DateTime object
+        my $dtm = DateTime:Moonpig->create(...); # returns DateTime::Moonpig object

 Or you can choose to not export anything: